Song Liang

 Song Liang (宋亮 (Sòng Liàng); born December 1963) is a former Chinese politician who spent most of his career in north China's Inner Mongolia.
-As of February 2021 he was under investigation by China's top anti-corruption agency.
+As of February 2021 he was under investigation by Central Commission for Discipline Inspection.
 Previously he served as the Executive Vice Governor of Gansu.
 Song was the second leader of provincial-ministerial level to be targeted in 2021, after Li Wenxi, former vice chairman of the Liaoning Provincial Committee of the Chinese People's Political Consultative Conference.

 Early life and education

 Song was born in Shangdu County, Inner Mongolia, in December 1963.
 In September 1981, he was admitted to Inner Mongolia University, where he majored in plan statistics.